Resistance, Jewish Organizations in France: 1940-1944

 With the unique exception of WIZO, women active in the public and in the community were counselors in the youth movements and paid employees in offices and in social-service offices.
 Yet no women were among the decision-making leaders except for Denise Gamzon, who was on the board of the Jewish Scouts movement in the 1930s.

 The situation in organizations in which the Jewish immigrants were members is unclear since there has been no research on the topic.
 The major goal of these organizations was mutual aid, and they were identified by their members’ city or area of origin.
-In the 1930s more than one hundred and seventy such organizations (landsmansehaften) were active, and most were of a political nature.
-Approximately ninety of the organizations joined the Federation (FSJF), which supported Zionism and the Socialist party (SFIO), while fifty others joined the USJ (Union des Sociétés Juives), which was loyal to the Communist Party (PCF).
-The best-known leaders, whose names appeared in countless Yiddish-language newspapers and periodicals (approximately one hundred and thirty), were men.
+In the 1930s more than 170 such organizations (landsmannschaften) were active, and most were of a political nature.
+Approximately ninety of the organizations joined the Federation (FSJF), which supported Zionism and the Socialist party (SFIO), while fifty others joined the Union des Sociétés Juives (USJ), which was loyal to the Communist Party (PCF).
+The best-known leaders, whose names appeared in countless Yiddish-language newspapers and periodicals (approximately 130), were men.

 Like the unexpected events that caused tens of thousands of Jews to flee from the north to the south, creating a situation for which no one had planned, the resumption of Jewish public activity similarly occurred without prior planning and was completely improvised.
 This process was made possible by the appearance of people, including quite a few women, who had not previously been among the leaders’ group but now displayed a welcome initiative and spirit of volunteerism.